1 Nature is maximally efficient

 Strands explain that nature follows rules.

 Summary.No observation about motion in fundamental physics seems to be unexplained by strands.
-Strands explain and describe physics, chemistry, biology, engineering, geology, astronomy and material science.
+Strands explain and describe nature, physics and all the natural sciences.

-Possible falsification.Find an example of motion for which experiment differs from the strand tangle model.
+Possible falsification.Find an example of motion that differs from the strand tangle model.
 Find additional dimensions.

 More to ponder.Topology leads to shapes, deformations and to dynamics.
 Or: dynamics results from algebra.

-Strands do not need to have constant radius.
+Strands do not need to have a constant radius.

-Alternatively, instead of strands, the space between strands might be taken as the fundamental evolving entity.
+Alternatively, instead of strands, the space between strands can be taken as the fundamental evolving entity.

 In short,motion locally minimizes crossing switches.
-On cosmological scale, the number of crossing switches increases.
+This explains the existence of the observed Lagrangians and of three observed dimensions.
+On a cosmological scale, the number of crossing switches increases.

 12 The garden at the end of the street

-Teaser.The tangle model implies all of nature and physics.
+Teaser.The tangle model implies all of nature and physics - and explains all colours.

 Every type of motion, every measurement, and every observation follows from strands.

-Strands, and the Dirac trick at Planck scales, describe nature with full accuracy and full precision.
+Strands and the Dirac trick at Planck scales together describe nature with full accuracy and full precision.

-More precisely: tangled strands so far are the only approach in the literature that explains the first 7 lines summarizing physics, i.e., the only approach that explains the gauge groups and the particle spectrum.
-In addition, tangled strands so far are the only approach that allows calculating the fundamental constants (the 8th line).
+More precisely: tangled strands so far are the only approach in the literature that explains the first 8 lines summarizing physics, i.e., the only approach that explains the gauge groups and the particle spectrum.
+In addition, strands so far are the only approach that allows calculating the fundamental constants (the 9th line).
 Strands predict that these calculations will agree with measurements.
-Finally, tangled strands so far are the only approach that already allowed to produce estimates for a number of fundamental constants that are not in contrast with experiments.
+Strands are the only approach that already produced estimates for several fundamental constants which are not in contrast with experiments.
+This includes the fine structure constant 1/137.036(1) that determines all colours in nature.

 Strands imply: every thing is made of everything.

-One-line summary:Nature is a tangle of a long, invisible, fluctuating strand whose crossing switches define the Planck units and all observations.
+One-line summary:Nature is a tangle of a long, invisible, fluctuating strand whose crossing switches define the Planck units, all colours and all other observations.
+This yields full agreement with observations.

 Slides introducing strands